 Additional Admissions Criteria for Programs Leading to Certification

 Programs leading to initial certification in New York State require that applicants meet breadth and depth distribution in the liberal arts and sciences, including depth of at least ten courses in one liberal arts and science major or area of concentration.
-Students missing a course prerequisite will need to complete any undergraduate or graduate level course in the subject(s) required, as outlined in the acceptance letter, prior to graduation from Bank Street.
+Students missing a course prerequisite will need to complete any undergraduate or graduate level course in the subject(s) required, as outlined in the acceptance letter, within their first year at Bank Street.

 Programs leading only to professional certification require that applicants have, or be working toward, New York State initial certification.
 Those who hold certification from a state having reciprocity with New York need to apply for New York State certification when applying to this program.